Edinburgh-Genome-Foundry/BandWitch/docs/index.rst

    :align: center

-Bandwitch is a Python library implementing algorithms to choose a digestion or a set of digestion to verify or identify DNA constructs.
-It solves the two following problems:
+Bandwitch is a Python library implementing algorithms to select digestions for the verification or identification of DNA constructs.
+It solves the following
+problems:

 - Given a set of construct, find a digestion that will produce *nice* band patterns for all the constructs at once (the conditions for *nice* patterns being